What if you could teach language arts using only ONE book?

 What is Living Verse?

-Living Verse is an integrated language arts and poetry study that combines the instructional lessons and student notebook into one simple and easy to use volume.
+Living Verse is an integrated language arts curriculum that combines the instructional lessons and student notebook into one simple and easy-to-use volume.

 Order Now